puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 - **Allow Microsoft Edge to update itself** (default).
 If you choose to allow automatic updates of Microsoft Edge, then Microsoft Edge will automatically update itself at the pace determined by the channel(s) you have deployed.
 - **Update Microsoft Edge at your own pace**.
 If you prefer to have explicit control over when updates are deployed, you can disable automatic updates and deploy it yourself (see the [Update Policy reference](https://docs.microsoft.com/en-us/DeployEdge/microsoft-edge-update-policies)).
 You will then need to deploy each new version of Edge using [Intune](https://docs.microsoft.com/en-us/intune/apps/apps-windows-edge?toc=https://docs.microsoft.com/DeployEdge/toc.json&bc=https://docs.microsoft.com/DeployEdge/breadcrumb/toc.json), [Configuration Manager](https://docs.microsoft.com/en-us/DeployEdge/deploy-edge-with-configuration-manager), or the deployment tool of your choice.

 Regardless of your update strategy, we recommend leveraging a ringed deployment strategy.
-With automatic updates, that means having a representative sample of users running the Beta Channel, in order to identify issues with what will become the Stable Channel.
+With automatic updates, that means having a representative sample of users running the Beta Channel, to identify issues with what will become the Stable Channel.
 With manual updates, that may also include additional validation of a pilot group once a new Stable Channel build is released, followed by broad deployment.

 >[!NOTE]
 >Microsoft Edge support will only apply to the most recent version of Microsoft Edge in each channel